#CDA

 Islamabad to Install Times Square-Like Digital Boards for Advertising 2000 1333 D. I. Khan New City

-The Capital Development Authority (CDA) has announced an exciting new initiative to introduce digital advertising boards throughout Islamabad, inspired by the iconic Times Square in New York City.
-This decision was unveiled during a recent meeting focused on the 2024 advertising policy for the capital.
+The Capital Development Authority (CDA) has launched an exciting initiative to introduce digital advertising boards across Islamabad, drawing inspiration from New York City’s Times Square.
+This announcement came during a recent meeting focused on the 2024 advertising policy for the capital.

-The meeting, chaired by CDA Chairman Mohammad Ali Randhawa, highlighted the city’s shift from traditional advertising methods to modern digital displays.
-The new policy aims to revitalize the city’s advertising landscape by replacing conventional billboards and posters with dynamic digital boards.
+CDA Chairman Mohammad Ali Randhawa led the meeting and shared the city’s vision to shift from traditional billboards to modern digital displays.
+This move aims to revamp Islamabad’s advertising landscape by replacing static posters and boards with vibrant, high-tech screens.

-According to a statement from the CDA, these digital boards will be strategically installed along highways, main avenues, commercial hubs, and bus stops.
-The goal is to enhance the visual appeal of Islamabad while aligning its advertising practices with global standards.
+As part of the plan, CDA will install these digital boards along highways, major avenues, commercial hubs, and bus stops.
+The purpose is to boost the city’s visual appeal while aligning with global advertising trends.

-This initiative is expected to generate additional revenue for Islamabad while providing businesses with a modern and effective way to reach their audience.
+The initiative is expected to increase revenue for Islamabad and offer businesses a modern way to reach their audience.

 Future Plans for D.I.
 Khan New City